Mishaux/TardisSubwoofer/README.md

 Blog post: http://industriumvita.com/dr-whos-tardis-infrasonic-tapped-horn-subwoofer/

-Huge thanks to the guys are TardisBuilders.com for the PDF sign artwork, you guys rock!
+Huge thanks to the guys at TardisBuilders.com for the PDF sign artwork, you guys rock!

 http://tardisbuilders.com/index.php?topic=305